Environmental, social, and governance: Conservatives

-Corporate governance concerns
+Corporate governance dimension

-Corporate governance is the structures and processes that direct and control companies.
-It makes companies more accountable and transparent to investors and gives them the tools to respond to stakeholder concerns.
+Corporate governance refers to the structures and processes that direct and control companies.
+Good governance is seen to ensure companies are more accountable, resilient and transparent to investors and gives them the tools to respond to stakeholder concerns.

-ESG Corporate Governance from the Board of Director's view, Governance Lens watching over Corporate Behavior of the CEO, C-Suite, and employees at large includes measuring the Business ethics, anti-competitive practices, corruption, tax and providing accounting transparency for stakeholders.
+Corporate Governance in ESG includes issues from the Board of Director's view, Governance Lens watching over Corporate Behavior of the CEO, C-Suite, and employees at large includes measuring the Business ethics, anti-competitive practices, corruption, tax and providing accounting transparency for stakeholders.

+In 2024, following engagement with institutional investors and asset managers, the Fair Tax Foundation identified five areas of tax conduct that ESG investors should consider as part of their investment appraisal and risk management.

 MSCI puts in the Governance side of the bucket corporate behavior practices and governance of board diversity, executive pay, ownership, and control, and accounting that the board of directors have to oversee on behalf of stakeholders.
 Other concerns include reporting and transparency, business ethics, board oversight, CEO / board chair split, shareholder right to nominate board candidates, stock buybacks, and dark money given to influence elections.

 Management structure

 The system of internal procedures and controls that makes up the management structure of a company is in the valuation of that company's equity.
 Attention has been focused in recent years on the balance of power between the CEO and the board of directors and specifically the differences between the European model and the US model—in the US studies have found that 80% of companies have a CEO who is also the chairman of the board, in the UK and the European model it was found that 90% of the largest companies split the roles of CEO and chairman.